Lawrence Wetherby: 1951 gubernatorial election

 Among the potential candidates for the Democratic gubernatorial nomination in 1951 was former governor A. B. "Happy" Chandler, who was about to be released as baseball commissioner.
 Chandler and Clements were factional foes, and the possibility of a Chandler candidacy provided the Clements faction with the impetus to unite behind Wetherby to prevent Chandler from gaining the nomination.
 Ultimately, Chandler did not seek the nomination and, despite implying that Clements controlled Wetherby, Chandler endorsed Wetherby on May 15, 1951.
 Wetherby had little trouble defeating Howell Vincent and Jesse Cecil in the Democratic gubernatorial primary, polling the largest majority ever in a Kentucky primary race.

 In the general election, Wetherby faced Republican Court of Appeals Judge Eugene Siler.
 Siler was a fundamentalist Christian who claimed that the state government was full of corruption, and only he could stop it.
 Citing the gambling in Northern Kentucky, bribery accusations against members of Clements' and Wetherby's administrations, and a 1951 scandal involving the University of Kentucky men's basketball team, he referred to Frankfort as "our Nineveh on the Kentucky River".
 Wetherby countered Siler's accusations of corruption by removing one of the officials accused of bribery from office.
 He deployed the newly organized Kentucky State Police to counter organized crime in Campbell and Henderson counties.
 To further discourage crime, he supported legislation to revoke the alcohol licenses of establishments that allowed gambling.
 Siler's pro-temperance and anti-Catholic views played well in the state's rural areas, but cost him the vote of the state's growing urban population.
-Wetherby won Re-election by 58,331 votes.
+Wetherby won a full term by 58,331 votes--a margin of 54.6%-45.4%.